grimm004/prog-assignment/README.md

 ```
 These rules state that authenticated clients can access (to read from and write to) the whole of the 'user/\<uid>' node in the database only if '\<uid>' is the Authenticator's assigned account unique identifier for the user.
 This means that clients can only access and modify their own data node.
 These rules also state that all authenticated clients may read the *displayName* and *email* of any other user provided that they know their UID.

-Finally, in *firebase.js* make sure the variable *onlineFirebase* is set to *true* and run the application using:
+Finally, open *server.js* and make sure the variable *onlineFirebase* is set to *true* and run the application using:
 ```
 npm start
 ```